EnginBahar/SpotDIPy/README.md

 # Installation

-SpotDIPy can be installed easily via pip.
-To install the latest version, run the following commands.
-It is recommended to install SpotDIPy within a Python virtual environment.

-    pip install mayavi
-    pip install spotdipy

-or

 After downloading SpotDIPy, extract the ZIP file.
 Then, navigate to the SpotDIPy-main directory and run the following commands: